 We will always explain funding your claim in more detail before your claim begins.
 You can read more on ‘No Win No Fee’ Agreements here.

 We offer free initial consultation sessions, either in person or over the telephone.
 These give you the time explore your legal position without cost, and there is no obligation on you to proceed further.
+We have also partnered with CrowdJustice, a leading crowdfunding platform specifically designed to help clients get access to funding for their case.
+Find 0ut more about Crowdfunding for legal cases.

 If you would like to know more about bringing a claim for injuries sustained as a passenger on an aeroplane, or you would like to discuss your situation, please contact us.